SentryMan/Reactive-Dynamo-Guide/README.md

         .build();
   }
 ```
 2. Create your Model/DAO class

-Note: At the time of writing, the Async Dynamo Drivers only accept datatypes matching the Dynamo Scalar types,
+**Note:** At the time of writing, the Async Dynamo Drivers only accept datatypes matching the Dynamo Scalar types,
-so to store an object, you must serialize it to one of those types
+so to store an object, you must serialize it to one of those types.
+I find using ``ObjectMapper`` to serialize to a string to be a relatively easy workaround.
 ```java
 @DynamoDbBean
 @Setter